fabricio-p/fabricio-p/README.md

 - CLI apps
 - CLI games

-BTW if you are interested on the first 4 ones ^, you can join me and my friends with similiar interests in the [Homebrew Compiler Club](https://discord.gg/V9S8vyWQ) discord server.
+BTW if you are interested in anything relating to the first 4, you can join me and my friends with similiar interests in the [Homebrew Compiler Club](https://discord.gg/V9S8vyWQ) discord server.

 ## Stuff about me